5nizza/party-elli/experiments-for-synt/README.md

  ![simple_arb3_star.png](simple_arb3_star.png)

-The folder `experiments-for-synt/logs/` contains the logs of running my synthesisers on the CTL* specs and on the translated TLSF specs.
+Finally, the folder `experiments-for-synt/logs/` contains the logs of running my synthesisers on the CTL* specs and on the translated TLSF specs.
 The paper's table uses the information from those logs.